 Minister Hamilton added that the bathrooms are also bigger, going from 40 square feet to 56.
 The living and dining rooms are also bigger.

 One of the most significant changes that NHC has embraced is the roof, said the minister.
+Thanks to services similar to those offered by Milwaukee Residential Roof Replacement, it was a huge relief to see the roofs in a good condition.

 The minister mentioned that the verandahs, railings and roofs were all made locally.